cn0047/stash/ed/theory.md

 Race condition - when events do not happen in the order the programmer intended.

-The ideal task size is not bigger than a day's work...

-Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.

 Resilience - is the ability of a system to adapt or keep working when challenges occur.

 Internationalization (i18n) - process of changing your software so that it isn't hardwired to one language.